FGXdevOfficial/suckless/README.md

   Simple Terminal:
   - Coming soon.

+## Forking:
+  I don't know why you would want to fork this repo but sure, go ahead.
+Just mention that you got it from me.

 ## Contributing:
   You can contribute by sending a pull request.
 But please read the following:
   - Please do not change the appearance